mattvenn/bilbao-makerfaire-fpga-workshop/README.md

 Try removing the clock and using a button to increase the counter.

-Advanced: Make the counter count backwards.

-* Create a new Basic -> Code
-* input ports: clk
-* output ports: count[3:0]
-* copy the verilog from the 4bit counter block into your new block
-* make a change to the verilog to count down instead of up
-* drag and drop the new module over the old to replace it while keeping the connections

 ## red VGA

 Load Examples -> VGA -> red